brunotoral/ddp-meme-maker/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Don't Die Puppies - Meme Maker

+This app was created to create a simple Memes when you need it.
+Just using one image and two simple strings.

 Things you may want to cover:

 * Ruby version
+`ruby-2.6.3`

 * System dependencies